-Once your girls are Junior Girl Scouts, your troop will be able to complete the first level of our higher awards - The Bronze Award.
+The Bronze Award - Once your troop becomes a Junior Girl Scout troop, girls are able to complete the first level of our higher awards.
 Girl Scout Juniors team up to make a difference in their community.
 They learn important leadership skills, discover new passions, and watch how seemingly small actions make a big difference.
-Girls may earn individually or as a troop.
-Earning the Bronze Award includes completing a GS Journey and a suggested 20+ hours of project planning, implementation, and promotion.
+At this level, girls usually work together as a troop.
+Earning the Bronze Award includes completing one Junior Girl Scout Journey and a suggested 20+ hours of project planning, implementation, and promotion.